p-Adically convergent loci in varieties arising from periodic continued fractions: Convergence criterion for PCF varieties

-Now, for $\ell=p^h$, the quotient of the first column, i.e.\ the $kp^h$th-convergent of $\mathcal{P}$ is $\infty$, while the quotient of the second column, i.e.\ the preceding convergent, is~$0$, which contradicts the assumption of convergence. \item $\mu=\nu$ and $M_{k}$ is conjugate to $\mu\cdot $.
+Now, for any $\ell>0$, the quotient of the first column, i.e.\ the $k\ell$-th convergent of $\mathcal{P}$ is $\infty$, while the quotient of the second column, i.e.\ the preceding convergent, is~$0$, which contradicts the assumption of convergence. \item $\mu=\nu$ and $M_{k}$ is conjugate to $\mu\cdot $.
 Let $\mathcal{A}= $ be a matrix such that

 then, for any $\ell>0$,

 Now, for $\ell=p^h$, the quotient of the first column, i.e.\ the $kp^h$-th convergent of $\mathcal{P}$, tends to $\infty$, while the quotient of the second column, i.e.\ the preceding convergent, tends to $0$, which contradicts the assumption of convergence.